-Brown was 11 in February 2009 when, authorities say, he shot Kenzie Marie Houk, 26, once at point-blank range in her western Pennsylvania farmhouse.
-She was eight months pregnant at the time.
+The boy was arrested in February 2009 after police say he shot Houk, 26, once at point-blank range in her farmhouse in western Pennsylvania.
+He was 11 years old at the time of the shooting.

-The pregnant woman's 4-year-old daughter found her in her bed, according to police.
-The girl alerted landscapers working near the home, who then called authorities.
+Houk's 4-year-old daughter found her in her bed, according to police.
+The child alerted landscapers working near the home, who called authorities.